Chapman L. Anderson: Later career and death

 He served as United States district attorney for the northern district of Mississippi in 1896 and 1897.

 He worked at his law office in Kosciusko, Mississippi, until his death, April 27, 1924.
 He was interred in Kosciusko Cemetery.

+Personal life

+Anderson was an Episcopalian.
+He married Nancy Cunningham Johnson of Kirkwood, Madison County, Mississippi, on December 22, 1870.
+He had three children: Jenny Flora; Chapman Levy, who died on September 25, 1883; and Mary Ellen, who married lawyer James E. Teat on June 22, 1904.